Circle Volunteer

 Description

-A ‘circle’ of two to four trained and screened volunteers (age 21+) are assigned to a Core Member and meet regularly as a group and 1on1 (for a minimum period of one year, which is renewable), helping the Core Member with reintegration issues, and challenging problematic thoughts and behaviours that may lead to relapsing.
+A ‘circle’ of two to three trained and screened volunteers (age 18+) are assigned to a Core Member and meet regularly as a group and 1on1 (for a minimum period of one year, which is renewable), helping the Core Member with reintegration issues, and challenging problematic thoughts and behaviours that may lead to relapsing.

-If you’re interested in being a part of this initiative, join our spring training!
-The sessions will take place (by Zoom) on Wednesday evenings from 6-8pm on March 29, April 5, 12, 19, 26.
+If you’re interested in being a part of this initiative, register for an upcoming training session, offered regularly!
+The sessions will take place by Zoom.
 Following these sessions, we will conduct volunteer screening (interview and references checked), and successful applicants will be required to obtain a Police Check (cost minimized for CoSA volunteers).
-Approved volunteers will then proceed to the final session on May 10, and will be assigned to a circle when an opportunity arises, at which time the one-year term begins.
+Approved volunteers will then proceed to a final session and will be assigned to a circle when an opportunity arises, at which time the one-year term begins.

-Attending the training does not obligate participants to become a circle volunteer – all are welcome to learn about the wonder of CoSA!
+Attending the training does not obligate participants to become a circle volunteer – all are welcome to learn about CoSA!

 How will this opportunity benefit the volunteer?

-The volunteer will gain invaluable experience providing support and accountability to a person released from prison by role-modelling pro-social behaviour and good decision-making.
-They get to be 'part of the solution!'
+The volunteer will gain valuable experience providing support and accountability to a person released from prison by role-modelling pro-social behaviour and good decision-making.
+This allows volunteers (citizens) to be 'part of the solution!'

 How will the organization benefit?

 CoSA and the wider community benefit greatly from volunteers' contributions.
-When volunteers invest their time and effort with our clients, their risk of relapsing (reoffending) is reduced and we continue to work positively toward our ultimate goal of No More Victims.
+When volunteers invest their time and effort with our clients, the core members' risk of relapsing (reoffending) is reduced, fulfilling our goal of No More Victims.

 Volunteer location: